Enough is Enough

 The view part is simple, for most of our needs we can just use Excel, you don’t have to be ashamed.

 Don’t be afraid to use business user’s tools, searching for insight from data is a common need.
-Don’t let the marketing telling you who should use the tool.
+Don’t let the marketing tell you who should use the tool.